Targa Resources Sees Unusually High Options Volume (NYSE:TRGP)

-Targa Resources Corp (NYSE:TRGP) was the recipient of unusually large options trading on Tuesday.
-Investors purchased 41,095 call options on the company.
-This is an increase of approximately 1,830% compared to the typical volume of 2,129 call options.
+Targa Resources Corp (NYSE:TRGP) was the recipient of some unusual options trading activity on Wednesday.
+Stock traders bought 39,401 put options on the stock.
+This is an increase of approximately 1,141% compared to the typical daily volume of 3,175 put options.

-A number of brokerages have issued reports on TRGP.
-Zacks Investment Research raised Targa Resources from a “hold” rating to a “buy” rating and set a $20.00 target price for the company in a research report on Friday, May 29th.
-Raymond James upped their price target on Targa Resources from $23.00 to $25.00 and gave the stock an “outperform” rating in a report on Friday, August 7th.
-UBS Group upped their price target on Targa Resources from $19.00 to $24.00 and gave the stock a “buy” rating in a report on Thursday, May 28th.
-Morgan Stanley upped their target price on Targa Resources from $14.00 to $18.00 and gave the company an “underweight” rating in a research note on Friday, August 21st.
-Finally, JPMorgan Chase & Co. upped their target price on Targa Resources from $19.00 to $24.00 and gave the company an “overweight” rating in a research note on Wednesday, June 3rd.
-One analyst has rated the stock with a sell rating, nine have issued a hold rating and ten have given a buy rating to the company’s stock.
-Targa Resources currently has an average rating of “Hold” and a consensus target price of $24.29.
+Several analysts have recently commented on TRGP shares.
+UBS Group lifted their price target on shares of Targa Resources from $19.00 to $24.00 and gave the company a “buy” rating in a research report on Thursday, May 28th.
+ValuEngine downgraded shares of Targa Resources from a “buy” rating to a “hold” rating in a report on Monday, August 3rd.
+Barclays upgraded shares of Targa Resources from an “equal weight” rating to an “overweight” rating and lifted their target price for the company from $12.00 to $26.00 in a report on Thursday, June 4th.
+JPMorgan Chase & Co. lifted their target price on shares of Targa Resources from $19.00 to $24.00 and gave the company an “overweight” rating in a report on Wednesday, June 3rd.
+Finally, Bank of America assumed coverage on shares of Targa Resources in a report on Wednesday, August 19th.
+They issued a “buy” rating for the company.
+One research analyst has rated the stock with a sell rating, nine have issued a hold rating and ten have given a buy rating to the company.
+Targa Resources has an average rating of “Hold” and a consensus price target of $24.29.

-In other Targa Resources news, Director Rene R. Joyce sold 40,364 shares of the company’s stock in a transaction that occurred on Tuesday, August 11th.
-The stock was sold at an average price of $20.46, for a total transaction of $825,847.44.
-Following the completion of the sale, the director now owns 241,456 shares of the company’s stock, valued at $4,940,189.76.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.54% of the stock is owned by corporate insiders.
+In other news, Director Rene R. Joyce sold 40,364 shares of Targa Resources stock in a transaction that occurred on Tuesday, August 11th.
+The shares were sold at an average price of $20.46, for a total transaction of $825,847.44.
+Following the sale, the director now owns 241,456 shares of the company’s stock, valued at approximately $4,940,189.76.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+1.54% of the stock is currently owned by insiders.

+Institutional investors have recently modified their holdings of the company.
+First Horizon Advisors Inc. increased its stake in shares of Targa Resources by 211.4% during the second quarter.
+First Horizon Advisors Inc. now owns 1,557 shares of the pipeline company’s stock worth $31,000 after acquiring an additional 1,057 shares during the period.
+Oppenheimer Asset Management Inc. increased its stake in shares of Targa Resources by 24.8% during the first quarter.
+Oppenheimer Asset Management Inc. now owns 4,743 shares of the pipeline company’s stock worth $33,000 after acquiring an additional 944 shares during the period.
+CWM LLC increased its stake in shares of Targa Resources by 9,938.9% during the second quarter.
+CWM LLC now owns 1,807 shares of the pipeline company’s stock worth $36,000 after acquiring an additional 1,789 shares during the period.
+AGF Investments Inc. acquired a new position in shares of Targa Resources during the first quarter worth about $63,000.
+Finally, Cerebellum GP LLC acquired a new position in shares of Targa Resources during the second quarter worth about $67,000.
+Institutional investors and hedge funds own 80.94% of the company’s stock.

 Targa Resources Corp., together with its subsidiary, Targa Resources Partners LP, owns, operates, acquires, and develops a portfolio of midstream energy assets in North America.
 It operates in two segments, Gathering and Processing, and Logistics and Marketing.
 The company engages in gathering, compressing, treating, processing, transporting, and selling natural gas; storing, fractionating, treating, transporting, and selling natural gas liquids (NGL) and NGL products, including services to liquefied petroleum gas exporters; gathering, storing, terminaling, and selling crude oil; and storing, terminaling, and selling refined petroleum products.